In-Class#

 Write a function is_palindrome takes as input a string containing a word or a sentence.
 The function should return True if the string is a palindrome and False otherwise.
 The function should ignore punctuation, spaces, and capitalization.
 You can consider punctuation to be any of the following characters: ,.?!:;.

-Test your function of the following inputs.
+Test your function on the following inputs.

 Hide tests